omaraflak/Asynchronous-Socket-Class-C-Windows/README.md

 # Why
 Native socket implementation in C++ is... how to say...
-A TOTAL BRAINF*** If you never tryed to use them, don't start now!
+A TOTAL BRAINF*** If you never tryed to use them, don't try now!

 # Callback Pattern
 The SocketClient class implements a callback pattern which is very usefull to handle message and catch errors easily.